 It didn’t matter that white supremacist terrorists have, for centuries, been the more cogent domestic threat to Americans’ safety — from the lynch mobs of the Reconstruction era to the Ku Klux Klan to more recent mass killers like Dylann Roof.
 It didn’t matter that Trump was getting heat for declining to reject the endorsement of white supremacist leaders like Spencer and David Duke.
 These people were among his most loyal supporters.
 He’d even rewarded them with a presence in his White House, in the form of ex-Breitbart head Steve Bannon.

 But Saturday was an example of Trump’s posturing clashing with his loyalties.
-After years of chomping at the bit to sell Americans on the purported threat posed by Muslims, his silence on white violence further exposed his hypocrisy.
-In lieu of what would’ve presumably been the politically perilous decision to embrace his racist followers outright, he opted for vagueness, even going so far as to skip assigning blame for what is being investigated by police as a homicide.
+After years of champing at the bit to sell Americans on the purported threat posed by Muslims, his silence on white violence further exposed his hypocrisy.
+In lieu of what would’ve presumably been the politically perilous decision to embrace his racist followers outright, he opted for vagueness, even going so far as to skip assigning blame for what police are investigating as a homicide.

 This is the hidden story of white supremacy in America, the fuel behind the lynchings and police killings and blood on the floor of black churches: passive white complicity; quiet acceptance of a racist status quo; drawing false equivalences when discussing white violence, as if white supremacists are on moral par with the people fighting against them.

 This is the kind of leadership that has let white supremacy fester in the United States so long after many presumed racism passé.
 Trump is not an anomaly.
 He is carrying on an American tradition.
-And at this moment in history, as white supremacists march brazenly through college towns, cities and rural communities across the country, waving their tiki torches, it’s fitting that he’s the man to whom we’ve handed the keys to the White House.
+And at this moment in history, as Klansmen and neo-Nazis march brazenly through college towns, cities and rural communities across the country, waving their tiki torches, it’s fitting that he’s the man to whom we’ve handed the White House keys.